 Figure 1: E-field phase animation of a dipole antenna showing the broadside radiation of this antenna.

-The half-wavelength dipole antenna is a simple dipole which length is half-wavelength of the operation frequency.
+The half-wavelength dipole antenna is a simple dipole whose length is a half-wavelength of the operation frequency.
 It is a balanced antenna and its characteristics are well known by the theory and can be found in .
-It has a broadside radiation with a torus like radiation pattern (Fig. 2) with a maximum theoretical directivity of 1.643 and an input impedance of 73 Ω.
+It has a broadside radiation with a torus-like radiation pattern (Fig. 2), with a maximum theoretical directivity of 1.643 and an input impedance of 73 Ω.

 Figure 2: Radiation pattern of a half-wavelength dipole antenna.

 The half-wavelength dipole antenna operating at 1 GHz can be modeled in CST STUDIO SUITE® as two cylinders separated by a small gap as shown in Fig. 3, driven by a discrete face port between the two.
 The parameters used in the final model are shown in Table 1.
 The dipole length has been adjusted to tune the antenna to 1 GHz.
 For more information on this tuning process, see the Construction Help.

 Diameter of the conductor

 Figure 3: Half-wavelength dipole modeled in CST STUDIO SUITE using simple geometric primitives, showing the main dimensions and the face port.

 Fig. 1 shows the E-field phase animation.
 On that animation we can see the broadside radiation of the dipole.
 In Fig. 4 the S-parameter of the dipole is shown and its directivity is plotted on Fig. 5.
 The S-parameter shows that the antenna is resonant at 1 GHz and the farfield at this frequency shows the torus-like radiation pattern and a maximum directivity of 1.67, close to the number predicted by the theory.

 Figure 4: S-parameter result of a half-wavelength dipole antenna designed to operate at 1 GHz.